facebook/docusaurus/website/docs/blog.md

 <!--truncate-->

-This is my first post on Docusaurus.
+This is my first post on Docusaurus 2.

 A whole bunch of exploration to follow.
 ```